 The Delayed MSDU Count field contains a value representing the number of MSDUs to be used as the threshold value for the delay trigger condition.

 The Measurement Count field contains a number of MSDUs.
-This value is used to calculate an average discard count for the average trigger condition.
+This value is used to calculate an average discard count for the average trigger condition and the PDR trigger condition.
 It is also used in place of measurement duration in determining the scope of the reported results when a report is triggered; see 11.10.9.8 (Transmit Stream/Category Measurement report).

 The Trigger Timeout field contains a value, in units of 100 TU, during which a measuring STA does not generate further triggered transmit stream/category measurement reports after a trigger condition has been met.
 See 11.10.9.8 (Transmit Stream/Category Measurement report).